CinnamonBun Developer Guide

 - The user input

-addTransaction 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid
+addTransaction 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid. -

-execute the command which will be parsed usingAddressBookParser
+LogicManagerexecute the command which will be parsed usingAddressBookParserandAddTransactionParserif the input is valid. -

-will then update theTransaction List
+AddTransactionCommandwill then update theTransaction Listby callingModel#addTransaction. -

-if there is no failure in execution.
+CommandResultwill be returned back to theLogicManagerif there is no failure in execution.

 The above steps are illustrated by the AddTransaction Sequence Diagram below.
 In the given diagram,

-represents addTransaction 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid
+addTransactionEx represents addTransaction 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid

-represents 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid
+and transaction represents 1 a/12.5 td/2020-11-11 dd/2020-12-12 n/This is a note --paid for brevity.

 Figure: Simplified sequence diagram showing the sequence of action of Add Transaction command.